Brand development that increases sales velocity, guaranteed.

 Application of BDI in Marketing Strategies

 The BDI can be used in various ways to inform and improve marketing strategies.
-The BDI can measure the impact of your marketing campaigns and advertising efforts on brand awareness, market positioning, and sales performance.
+It can measure the impact of marketing campaigns and advertising efforts on brand awareness, market positioning, and sales performance.

-The Brand Development Index is also a viable tool in strategic brand development where there is a need for decision-making based on several geographic-specific marketing approaches.
+The Brand Development Index is also a viable tool in strategic brand development where decision-making is needed based on several geographic-specific marketing approaches.
 The BDI can help your brand identify markets where you are underperforming and allocate marketing resources more effectively.

 How to Calculate the Brand Development Index